SoK: Critical Evaluation of Quantum Machine Learning for Adversarial Robustness: Preliminaries

 \section{Preliminaries}

-This section introduces essential background concepts for this work.
-We first review the fundamentals of quantum computation, including qubits, quantum gates, and their mathematical representations.
-We then summarize key ideas in QML, covering hybrid quantum-classical models and variational circuits, followed by a brief discussion of noise models and limitations in current NISQ devices.
+In this section, we first review the fundamentals of quantum computation, including qubits, quantum gates, and their mathematical representations, and then summarize key QML concepts, including hybrid quantum-classical models and variational circuits, and the noise and limitations in current NISQ devices.